gbaptista/requested-fields/README.md

 []string{"id", "name", "birthday", "age"}
 ```

-an alternative to this behavior is to use the `BuildTreeUsingAliases` function:
+An alternative to this behavior is to use the `BuildTreeUsingAliases` function:

 ### BuildTreeUsingAliases